Gosiuniunia/Scientific-and-implementation-project/documentation.md

 - `fold_assignments.csv` — used to ensure consistent comparisons between machine learning and deep learning approaches.
 - `model_free_fold_assignments.csv` — used to ensure consistent data separation, independent of any specific modeling approach.

+## main.py

+Main pipeline script for facial feature extraction, data augmentation, model tuning, and deep learning training.

+All paths and parameters are loaded from the [config1] section of the config.ini file.

 ## src/utils

 This module provides helper functions for facial image processing, including white balancing and color extraction.